ultraviolet-21/fit-bot/README.md

 5. If no reply is received for 24 hours, then the streak is reset to 0.

 # Future Directions:
 1. Instead of randomly selecting from a set of hardcoded workouts, I plan to pull a workout from a large database.
-Alternatively, using a model like OpenAI to generatw a workout.
+Alternatively, using a model like OpenAI to generate a workout.
 2. Allowing the user to select the type of workout (strength, cardio, flexibility), and then the bot will reply with the specific workout.